jtgry/grayandco/content/_index.md

 more_url: ''
 more_text: ''
 blocks:
-- template: block-contact
-  heading: Ready to start your project?
-  subheading: Contact Us
 - template: block-feature-1
+  heading: What We Do
-  heading: Our Services
+  subheading: Our Services
-  subheading: Design & Development
   content: 'Here at <b>Gray & Co.</b> we work with you throughout creating your entire
     digital presence.
 We provide the end to end experience, from branding, logo, social media, photography, web design, e-commerce, and much more to convey the right story to the right people for your business. '
   items:
   - template: block-item